Diabetes and Dental Care

 Keeping tabs on your health includes watching the critical signs your mouth may be telling you.
 People with high blood sugar levels are at risk for developing serious oral health complications associated with diabetes.
 Frequent gum absences, swelling, and bleeding gums all can signal to a dentist that a patient might have the disease.
 That’s because diabetes can weaken the mouth’s germ-fighting abilities— making you more susceptible to bacterial growth and infection.

-Diabetes Institute affiliate investigators at the University of Florida are moving advancements in patient care forward through efforts to prevent, reverse, and arrest complications associated with the disease.
-Faculty members in the UF College of Dentistry lead new efforts to understand the connections between oral health and diabetes management.
-These leaders offer compelling snapshots of the important diabetes research initiatives emanating from the University of Florida, while delivering compassionate care towards helping patients restore happier, healthier smiles.
+Diabetes Institute affiliate investigators in the UF College of Dentistry are moving advancements in patient care forward through efforts to prevent, reverse, and arrest complications associated with the disease.
+Faculty members are leading new efforts to understand the connections between oral health and diabetes management.
+These dental experts offer compelling snapshots of the important diabetes research initiatives emanating from the University of Florida, while delivering compassionate care towards helping patients restore happier, healthier smiles.

 Luciana Shaddox, Ph.D./D.D.S., UF College of Dentistry

 Did you know that people with diabetes are twice as likely to develop periodontal (gum) disease?
-Dr. Luciana Shaddox is an assistant professor in the Department of Periodontology at the University of Florida.
+Dr. Luciana Shaddox is an assistant professor in the Department of Periodontology.
 As a periodontist, she is uniquely trained in the treatment of the disease.
 Her primary interests pertaining to reserarch focus on the inflammatory mechanisms and possible genetic markers behind the aggressiveness of this disease in children, adolescents, and adults.

 Not only are people with diabetes more susceptible, but serious gum disease may affect blood glucose control.
-Dr. Shaddox conducts research in tandem with other UF College of Density faculty to build on the relationship between periodontal disease and type II diabetes mellitus (T2DM), which in turn, may lead to greater understanding of ways to help treat both conditions.
+Dr. Shaddox conducts research in tandem with other UF College of Density faculty to build on the relationship between periodontal disease and Type 2 diabetes, which may lead to a better understanding of new ways to treat both conditions.

-- See: Influence of Periodontal Treatment on Gingival Inflammatory Response of the Type II Diabetic Patient
+- See: Influence of Periodontal Treatment on Gingival Inflammatory Response of the Type 2 Diabetic Patient

-Dr. Shannon Wallet is an assistant professor in the Department of Periodontology.
-Her primary research interests focus on factors that may contribute to initiation and/or progression of type 1 diabetes (T1D) and its secondary complications.
+Dr. Shannon Wallet is an assistant professor in the UF Department of Periodontology.
+Her primary research interests focus on factors that may contribute to initiation and/or progression of type 1 diabetes and its secondary complications.